How to Structure a Speech

 Have you ever jumped on a train or bus and then had doubts as to whether it’s the right one?
 See what we mean about uncertainty?

 If you outline the route you’re taking, it prepares the audience to be receptive for what comes next.
+They will know what to expect and they’ll be more likely to focus on what you are saying.

 Make sure that the opening is clearly related to the core message – if planning to take them to Brighton, don’t show pictures of Blackpool!